 As Charles Price and Louis Weil offer in their reflection on liturgy: “Worship is our human response to the holy God…This response of faith cannot be conceived in individualistic terms.
 The response of faith is a personal response within the community of faith, the church, gathered in the unity of the Spirit.
 The unity of the church is thus not an organizational option; it is a divine imperative.”
 When in prayer we join our voice with those of our parish family, the whole company of heaven gathers with us.
 Our voices and the call of our God shape us, forming us as we form our petitions and our praises.

-Sunday, 8:00 am: Contemplative Holy Eucharist, Rite II (not held from Sunday of Memorial Day till Sunday after Labor Day)
+Sunday, 8:00 am: Contemplative Holy Eucharist, Rite II (Morning Prayer is held from Sunday of Memorial Day till Sunday after Labor Day)

 We gather together and pray together in a more contemplative space.
 There is no music, however we allow for more time in silence and prayer.
 Please come and join us.